palantir/tslint/docs/develop/custom-rules/migration.md

     ]);

     public apply(sourceFile: ts.SourceFile): Lint.RuleFailure[] {
-        // We convert the `ruleArguments` into a useful format before passing it to the constructor of AbstractWalker return this.applyWithWalker(new NoMagicNumbersWalker(sourceFile, this.ruleName, new Set(this.ruleArguments.map(String))));
+        // We convert the `ruleArguments` into a useful format before passing it to the constructor of AbstractWalker. return this.applyWithWalker(new NoMagicNumbersWalker(sourceFile, this.ruleName, new Set(this.ruleArguments.map(String))));
     }
 }

-// the type parameter of AbstractWalker corresponds to the third constructor parameter class NoMagicNumbersWalker extends Lint.AbstractWalker<Set<string>> {
+// The type parameter of AbstractWalker corresponds to the third constructor parameter. class NoMagicNumbersWalker extends Lint.AbstractWalker<Set<string>> {
-    // you need to implement this abstract method public walk(sourceFile: ts.SourceFile) {
+    public walk(sourceFile: ts.SourceFile) {
         const cb = (node: ts.Node): void => {
-            // we are searching for numbers
-            if (node.kind === ts.SyntaxKind.NumericLiteral) {
+            // Finds specific node types and do checking. if (node.kind === ts.SyntaxKind.NumericLiteral) {
-                // the main benefit of AbstractWalker over WalkContext: methods instead of closures this.checkNumericLiteral(node, (node as ts.NumericLiteral).text);
+                this.checkNumericLiteral(node, (node as ts.NumericLiteral).text);
             } else if (node.kind === ts.SyntaxKind.PrefixUnaryExpression &&
                        (node as ts.PrefixUnaryExpression).operator === ts.SyntaxKind.MinusToken) {
                 this.checkNumericLiteral(node, "-" + ((node as ts.PrefixUnaryExpression).operand as ts.NumericLiteral).text);
             } else {
-                // recurse deeper, call function `cb` for all children of the current node return ts.forEachChild(node, cb);
+                // Continue rescursion: call function `cb` for all children of the current node. return ts.forEachChild(node, cb);
             }
         };

-        // start recursion for all children of `sourceFile` return ts.forEachChild(sourceFile, cb);
+        // Start recursion for all children of `sourceFile`. return ts.forEachChild(sourceFile, cb);
     }

     private checkNumericLiteral(node: ts.Node, num: string) {
-        // `this.options` is the third constructor parameter from above (the Set we created in Rule.apply) if (!Rule.ALLOWED_NODES.has(node.parent!.kind) && !this.options.has(num)) {
+        // `this.options` is the third constructor parameter from above (the Set we created in `Rule.apply`) if (!Rule.ALLOWED_NODES.has(node.parent!.kind) && !this.options.has(num)) {
-            // add failures to the Walker
+            // Add failures to the Walker.
             this.addFailureAtNode(node, Rule.FAILURE_STRING);
         }
     }